epodak/MDRobot/README.md

 All of the necessary design files for the system, will be available in this repository, including source code, board design files, BOMS, schematics, and other relevant information.

+See my blog for more info on the build: http://fixstuff-thots.blogspot.com/

 ## Credits

 Software for this project is in part thanks to the great work of the following teams and individuals: